 The Flexibility of the LLC

-For most other business models e-commerce, agencies, SaaS companies that intend to bootstrap or raise only private equity the Limited Liability Company (LLC) remains the superior choice.
+For most other business models—e-commerce, agencies, or SaaS companies that intend to bootstrap or raise only private equity—the Limited Liability Company (LLC) remains the superior choice.
 The LLC is a "pass-through" entity for tax purposes.
 This means the business itself does not pay federal income tax; instead, the profits and losses are passed directly to the owner’s personal income tax return.
 This structure is simpler and avoids the corporate double-taxation faced by a C-Corp.

 State Selection Beyond Delaware

-The era of anonymous, minimal-reporting US entities is definitively over.
-The next two years introduce major compliance shifts that every non-resident founder must navigate with caution.
-Ignoring these can lead to steep daily fines and administrative dissolution.
+The era of anonymous, minimal-reporting US entities is over.
+The next two years introduce major compliance shifts that every non-resident founder must navigate carefully.
+Ignoring these rules can result in heavy penalties and even business shutdowns.

 The Rise of State-Level Transparency